-Domain B: Instruction/Intervention Planning and Design Highly Effective Effective Emerging Ineffective Uses a collaborative problem-solving from the solving from the solvin ramework as the basis for identification and planning for academic, behavioral, or health interventions and supports.
+Domain B: Instruction/Intervention Planning and Design Highly Effective Effective Emerging Ineffective Uses a collaborative problem-solving from the solution of ramework as the basis for identification and planning for academic, behavioral, or health interventions and supports.
 Provides a leadership role by training others or facilitating team members' ability to identify, problem solve, and plan academic and behavioral interventions.
 Works with team and team members to identify, problem solve, and plan academic, behavioral, or health interventions.
 Practice is emerging but requires supervision, support, and/or training to be effective independently.
 Does not work with team to identify, problem solve, and plan academic or behavioral interventions OR ineffectively demonstrates the practice/skill required.
 2. Plans and designs instruction or interven entions based on data and aligns efforts with the school and district improvement plans a and state and federal mandates.
 Trains or mentors others in collecting and using multiple sources of data, including classroom, district, and state assessments, to design and plan instruction or interventions that are aligned with school improvement priorities or other mandates.
 Uses multiple sources of data, including classroom, district, and state resources, to design and plan instruction or interventions that are aligned with school improvement priorities or other mandates.
 Practice is emerging but requires supervision, support, and/or training to be effective independently.
 Instruction or interventions are not aligned OR are poorly aligned with school improvement priorities and other mandates.
-3. Applies evidence-based research and b est practices to improve instruction or inter- ventions.
+3. Applies evidence-based research and b est practices to improve instruction or inter ventions.
 Applies evidenced-based research and best practices when developing and planning instruction or interventions, differentiating across all levels of multi-tiered systems of support (individual, targeted group, school, systems).
 Applies evidence-based research and best practices when developing and planning instruction or intervention.
 Practice is emerging but requires supervision, support, and/or training to be effective independently.
 Fails to apply OR poorly applies evidence-based research and best practices when developing and planning instruction or intervention.
 4. Develops intervention support plans that help the student, family, or other stakeholders and systems of support to reach a desired goal.
 Collaborates to identify systems-level needs, resources, and infrastructure to access services and supports.
 Develops a support plan that reflects the goals of student, family, or other stakeholders.
 Support of goal(s) is provided and seen to fruition.
 Practice is emerging but requires supervision, support, and/or training to be effective independently.
 Support plans are ineffectively developed (i.e., plans do not reflect goals or systems coordination and support to obtain stated goal).

 Domain B: Instruction/Intervention Planning and Design Highly Effective Effective Emerging Ineffective 5.
 Engages stakeholders (eg. Parents, stud 5.
 Engages stakeholders (eg. Parents, students, community members, district staff) in the planning and design of instruction or interventions.
 Develops systems-level strategies (e.g., validate participation, practice decision making, utilize two-way communication) for engaging families and community when planning and designing instruction and interventions.
-Engages families, community, and educational stakeholders when planning and designing instruction and interventions.
-Parent input is valued and incorporated into plans.
-Practice is emerging but requires supervision, support, and/or training to be effective independently.
-Does not engage OR ineffectively engages families and community when planning and designing instruction/intervention.
+Develops systems-level strategies (e.g., validate participation, practice decision making, utilize two-way communication) for engaging families and community when planning and designing instruction and stakeholders when pl